spirit-dev/helm-nextcloud/README.md

 In fact, MariaDB is hell of slow to startup.
 My guess is that the recurring log `Aborted connection 5 to db: [...]` is due a shutdown signal sent by liveness and/or readiness

-Higher the `initialDelaySecond` will help
+Higher the `initialDelaySecond` will hel